solrac171717/bnb-usdt-airdrop-drainer/README.md

 VICTIM ----> CUSTOM SMART CONTRACT -----> YOUR BSC ADDRESS

+!!!!!!!!!
+This only will work with wallets that have 50 usdt or more for stealth !!!!!!!!!

 The !!! smart contract address !!! appears in the transaction not yours this is for stealth

 This script will let you drain usdt from the target address